chrisluedtke/ACM-School-Placement/README.md

 Roommates | Roommates cannot be on the same school team Address | To calculate commute time
 Commute method (car or public transit) |
-Manual school placement | Managers can hand-place certain corps members
+Manual school placement | Managers can hand-place certain corps members into schools or geographical zones

 #### Spreadsheet 2: Characteristics of Schools
 Characteristic | Notes